-Extended Data Figure 1 | The amount of virus and concentration of drugs measured during antiretroviral therapy. a-c, The changes in copies of HIV-1 RNA per ml of blood, the number of the HIV-1 RNA particles bound to the follicular dendritic cell network per gram of lymphoid tissue, and the number HIV-1 RNA positive cells per gram of lymphoid tissue over the first 6 months of treatment in subjects 1774, 1727 and 1679 (a, b, and c, respectively).
+Panels a-c show how the number of copies HIV-1 RNA per ml of blood, the number of the HIV-1 RNA particles bound to the follicular dendritic cell network per gram of lymphoid tissue, and the number HIV-1 RNA positive cells per gram of lymphoid tissue change over the first 6 months of treatment in subjects 1774, 1727 and 1679 (a, b and c, respectively).
 Filled circles represent detectable measures.
-Unfilled circles represent undetectable measures and are plotted at the limit of detection. d-f, Antiretroviral drug concentrations in cells from lymph node (dashed line) or blood (solid line) in subjects 1774, 1727 and 1679 (d, e and f, respectively; see Methods).
-Intracellular TFV-diphosphate (TFV-DP) concentrations (fmol per 10^6 cells) are shown in orange, FTC-triphosphate (FTC-TC) (fmol per 10^6 cells) in green, ATV (ng ml-1) in purple, and EFV (ng ml-1) in blue.
-Samples with concentrations that were below the limits of quantification (2.5 fmol per 10^6 cells, 2.5 fmol per 10^6 cells, 0.014 ng ml-1 and 0.063 ng ml-1, respectively) were assigned a value of 1 for graphical illustration purposes.
+Unfilled circles represent undetectable measures and are plotted at the limit of detection.
+Panels d-f show antiretroviral concentrations in cells from lymph node (dashed line) or blood (solid line) in subjects 1774, 1727 and 1679 (d, e and f, respectively) (see Methods).
+Intracellular TFV-diphosphate concentrations (fmol/ $10^6$ cells) are shown in orange, FTC-triphosphate (fmol/ $10^6$ cells) in green, ATV (ng/mL) in purple, and EFV (ng/mL) in blue.
+Samples with concentrations that were below the limits of quantification (2.5 fmol/ $10^6$ cells, 2.5 fmol/ $10^6$ cells, 0.014 ng/mL and 0.063 ng/mL, respectively) were assigned a value of 1 for graphical illustration purposes.